Skip Navigation

 Introduction

-St. Louis Catholic High School is a community.
-It is a community of educators, students, parents and alumni.
-It is a community of leaders, believers and, above all, a community of the faithful.
+St. Louis Catholic High School is a community of educators, students, parents and alumni.
+It is a community of leaders, believers, and above all, a community of the faithful.

 History

-St. Louis Catholic High School was founded in 1971 when its parent institutions – St. Charles Academy, Landry Memorial and Sacred Heart High School – came together.
-Named for St. Louis King of France, the patron saint of Louisiana, is the only Catholic high school in the Diocese of Lake Charles.
-Since its first commencement in 1971, more than 5,000 students have graduated from St. Louis Catholic High School.
+St. Louis Catholic High School was founded in 1970 when its parent institutions – St. Charles Academy, Landry Memorial and Sacred Heart High School – came together.
+Named for St. Louis King of France, the patron saint of Louisiana, St. Louis is the only Catholic high school in the Diocese of Lake Charles.
+Since its first commencement in 1971, more than 6,000 students have graduated from St. Louis Catholic High School.

 Upcoming Events